aecyberpro/aecyberpro.github.io/index.md

 I'm also a father and husband.
 In my spare time I enjoy learning new things related to hacking, and taking my wife on motorcycle rides.

-## Experience

-I currently work as a "Principal Consultant" penetration tester on the CDW Offensive Security team.
-I have planned, scoped, lead, and performed penetration testing engagements on various major enterprises, such as: Fortune 500, government institutions, banking, finance, healthcare and insurance, ecommerce, legal, and energy sector clients.
-These engagements provided deep insights to the organization on their weak points, how they can be connected to a full attack vector, how they can be monitored, detected, quarantined, and remediated.

-I share my experience and insight through training and mentoring consultants, creating methodology documentation, and ensuring the quality of report deliverables.

 ## Skills

-- Programming: Bash, Python, Go, Ruby, Nim, C#, PowerShell
 - Pentesting:
     - Internal, External, and WiFi network pentesting
     - Web, API, and Mobile application pentesting